gvwilson/fiction/iffy/index.md

 *But no matter what else the world ran short of, it seemed there was always plenty of mistrust and suspicion.
-Old rivals smiled at each other and began sharpening their knives.
+Old rivals smiled at each other and sharpened their knives.
 Madmen with calm voices told each other in private meetings that it would of course be a tragedy if millions were to die, but if everyone else lost more millions,